 image description

-Chris Sun maintains a broad practice representing major corporations in matters ranging from complex commercial litigation, class action defense, and intellectual property disputes.
+Chris Sun represents major corporations in complex commercial litigation, class action defense, and intellectual property disputes.
 He has substantial experience managing all aspects of the litigation process and regularly appears in court, argues motions, and takes depositions to obtain favorable results for his clients.
-Most recently, Chris helped win a complete defense verdict in a rare class action trial threatening over $150 million in damages.
-At trial, Chris was responsible for conducting both the direct examination of one of the defendant’s key witnesses and a portion of the closing argument.

-Chris Sun maintains a broad practice representing major corporations in matters ranging from complex commercial litigation, class action defense, and intellectual property disputes.
+Chris Sun represents major corporations in complex commercial litigation, class action defense, and intellectual property disputes.
 He has substantial experience managing all aspects of the litigation process and regularly appears in court, argues motions, and takes depositions to obtain favorable results for his clients.
-Most recently, Chris helped win a complete defense verdict in a rare class action trial threatening over $150 million in damages.
-At trial, Chris was responsible for conducting both the direct examination of one of the defendant’s key witnesses and a portion of the closing argument.

 KVP Attorneys Recognized in 2025 Editions of The Best Lawyers in America® and the Best Lawyers: Ones to Watch® in America.